JackHinderager/VeeDuino/README.md

 Monochrome OLED 128X64 1.3 inch (SH1106)

 - This fits as a good replacement of the clock module in the dash, I sacrificed the clock as my stereo has one

+## TO DO

+- Improve tachometer algorithm, it is somewhat accurate but has issues with missing peaks in higher engine speeds, leading to a reported RPM of some integer multiple of the physical value
+- Improve OLED communication, the current hack fix is to reset the display periodically to prevent persistent artifacts and freezing

 ## Compile and Upload